NecirvanA/macd-bot/README.md

 ```

 Backtests a fixed watchlist of large-cap symbols over the past year, starting from $100,000, and prints profit per symbol plus a comparison against buy-and-hold SPY returns.

-## Disclaimer

-This is a personal/educational project, not financial advice.
-Trading involves risk of loss.
-Test thoroughly with a paper trading account before ever pointing this at a live account, and use it entirely at your own risk.
-# macd-bot